htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   signal to go on hold (instead of exiting or being retried).
   :jira:`430`

+- Fixed a bug with jobs that require running on a different machine after a failure by referring to MachineAttrX attributes in their requirements expression.
+  :jira:`434`

 - Fixed a memory leak in the job router, usually triggered when job policy expressions cause removal of the job.
   :jira:`408`